 You may have a few business name ideas in mind, but how do you know which one is best?

 It's something you want to get right the first time.
-It's certainly possible to change your business name if you need to, but changing is a lot of work.
-It can be expensive, too if you need to replace all of your marketing materials.
+It's certainly possible to change your business name if you need to, but once you've established a business name, changing it can be a lot of work, it can be expensive, and you can lose any brand recognition you've already established.
+In the course of building a business, you'll make loads of mistakes, but naming your business is one thing you want to get right the first time if at all possible.

 I changed this website URL and name a few years back.
 The original name was terrible.
 I'm glad I did it, but I wish I'd just gotten it right the first time.
 I spent countless hours making the change, and I still, once in a while, find instances of the old name in places.